Estimation in functional linear quantile regression: Acknowledgments

 \section{Acknowledgments}

-Most of this work was done while the author was visiting Department of Economics, MIT.
-He would like to thank Victor Chernozhukov and Hidehiko Ichimura for their suggestions and encouragements.
+Most of this work was done while the author was visiting the Department of Economics, MIT.
+He would like to thank Professors Victor Chernozhukov, Hidehiko Ichimura and Roger Koenker for their suggestions and encouragements.
+He also would like to thank the Editor, Professor T. Tony Cai, the Associate Editor and three anonymous referees for constructive comments that helped to improve the quality of the paper.